Dullboyzz/dullis/Final/Configure Routers(Practical_1)/Setup_Configure_Routers.md

 ```
 ### Step 3: Configure the MD5 key for all the routers in area 0
 Configure an MD5 key on the serial
 interfaces on R1, R2 and R3.
-Use the password MD5pa55 for key 1.
+Use the password `MD5pa55` for `key 1`.

 ```bash